 - 5. Examinable material on disclosure against non-parties will consist of orders for disclosure against a person not a party; the discretion of the court to make an order for third party disclosure; documents likely to support the case of the applicant or adversely affect the case of another party to the proceedings; the necessity of disclosure to fairly dispose of the claim or save costs; other powers of the court to order disclosure; the Norwich Pharmacal principle regarding disclosure of the identity of a wrongdoer; the requirements for Norwich Pharmacal relief; the nature of the wrongs covered; the need for an order to assert rights against the wrongdoer; connection to the wrongdoing; defences.
-The relevant material is addressed in CPR 31.17 and 31.18; the commentary at paragraphs 31.17.1, 31.17.2.1, 31.17.3, 31.17.4, 31.18.2 and 31.18.3-31.18.7 of Volume 1 of 'Civil Procedure' (the White Book) 2021; and in section 34 of the Senior Courts Act 1981 and section 53 of the County Courts Act 1984 at paragraphs 9A-115 and 9A-506 of Volume 2 of 'Civil Procedure' (the White Book) 2021.
+The relevant material is addressed in CPR 31.17 and 31.18; the commentary at paragraphs 31.17.1, 31.17.2.1, 31.17.3, 31.17.4, 31.18.2 and 31.18.3-31.18.7 of Volume 1 of 'Civil Procedure' (the White Book) 20212022; and in section 34 of the Senior Courts Act 1981 and section 53 of the County Courts Act 1984 at paragraphs 9A-115 and 9A-506 of Volume 2 of 'Civil Procedure' (the White Book) 20212022.
 Students should also be able to refer to the following specific leading case authority by name: Norwich Pharmacal. - 6.
 Examinable material on legal professional privilege and without prejudice communications in civil cases will consist of the right of inspection of a disclosed document; legal professional privilege; legal advice privilege; litigation privilege: communications between solicitor and non-professional agent or third party; litigation privilege: communications between client and non-professional agent or third party; legal professional privilege: pre-existing documents, copies or extracts; waiver or loss of privilege; 'without prejudice' communications; claims to withhold inspection or disclosure of a document; restriction on the use of a privileged document inspection of which has been inadvertently allowed; legal professional privilege and ADR; and the 'without prejudice' principle in ADR.
-The relevant material is addressed in CPR 31.3, 31.19, 31.20; PD 31A paragraph 6; the commentary at paragraphs 31.3.5-31.3.6, 31.3.8, 31.3.9, 31.3.11, 31.3.24 and 31.3.39 of Volume 1 of 'Civil Procedure' (the White Book) 2021; and paragraphs 5.15-5.26 of The Jackson ADR Handbook (Third Edition, 2021).
+The relevant material is addressed in CPR 31.3, 31.19, 31.20; PD 31A paragraph 6; the commentary at paragraphs 31.3.5-31.3.6, 31.3.8, 31.3.9 (first two sub-paragraphs), 31.3.11, 31.3.24 (first thirteen paragraphs, up to and including the paragraph beginning "Showing a draft witness statement to opposing counsel at court..." at page 1055) and 31.3.39 (first six paragraphs, up to and including the paragraph beginning "There is an exception to the without prejudice rule..." and also the subsequent paragraphs beginning "If one party to negotiations...", "Conversely the heading "without prejudice" does not..." and "Where a judge sees privileged or inadmissible material...") of Volume 1 of 'Civil Procedure' (the White Book) 20212022; and paragraphs 5.15-5.26 of The Jackson ADR Handbook (Third Edition, 2021).